 Those with top-tier American Express cards enjoy unlimited access to the Priority Pass lounge network, regardless of the airline or cabin they are flying.
-Unfortunately, the number of ancillary options will decrease in two months’ time.
+Unfortunately, the number of ancillary options will decrease effective 1 August 2019.

 Currently, those holding a Priority Pass membership through an eligible American Express card can get $36 of credit when spending at airport eateries around in the world.
 In Australia, the credit can be used at eateries at airports in Sydney, Melbourne, Brisbane and the Gold Coast.